W-Floyd/Angl-Resource-Pack/README.md

 	bash Make-Pack.sh <resolution>
 ***

-To check how a texture tiles, run
+To check how a specific texture tiles, run

-	bash Check-Tiling.sh <texture name>
+	bash Tiler.sh <texture name>

+Then look in Angl-128px

 ***

+It is recommended, however, to use scripts within the Checks folder.
+These will create images of the specified type, and are easier to use.